aamody/projectx/README.md

 # Project X

-This is a photo news sharing application
+This is a photo sharing application for daily news

 by Aashay Mody